fderepas/unix_memo/markdown/debug_probe.md

 };
 ```

+GPIO pins GP0 to 2 should be used to connect to UART for w5500-evb-pico as shown in pictures below.

 ![W5500-EVB-Pico pins](https://github.com/fderepas/unix_memo/blob/main/img/w5500-evb-pico-pinout.png)

 ![Connection the probe on UART GPIO pins for W5500-EVB-Pico](https://github.com/fderepas/unix_memo/blob/main/img/W5500-EVB-Pico.jpg)

-## Via USB
+## UART via USB

-Here is how to use USB to connect to UART.

-The corresponding device tree to use for Zephyr:
+To use USB to connect to UART for w5500-evb-pico, the corresponding device tree should be used for Zephyr:
 ```dts
 /{
 	chosen {